All Episodes

 Correct.

-The views expressed by the host of this program are so because of our daily relentless, unstoppable uh pursuit of the truth.
+The views expressed by the host of this program are so because of our daily relentless, unstoppable pursuit of the truth.

-Greetings, and great to have you with us.
+Greetings and great to have you with us.

-Uh Lindsey Graham on Fox News Sunday said, no, no, no, no, ideological attacks are not an extraordinary circumstance.
+Lindsey Graham on Fox News Sunday said, no, no, no, no, ideological attacks are not an extraordinary circumstance.

-That that does not constitute an extraordinary circumstance, and that will not break our deal.
+Ideological attacks, meaning judicial philosophy, no, no, no, no, that does not constitute an extraordinary circumstance, and that will not break our deal.

 We shall see.

-Uh Mr. Schumer said the bottom line is that the agreement said extraordinary circumstances, but it also said the extraordinary circumstances are at the discretion of each of the individual senators, which it did, which means that the whole deal is worthless.
+Mr. Schumer said the bottom line is that the agreement said extraordinary circumstances, but it also said the extraordinary circumstances are at the discretion of each of the individual senators, which it did, which means that the whole deal is worthless.

 So you'd have to ask each of them.